ianksalter/djing-to-dolphins/blog/99_Attributions.md

 # Attributions and Licenses #

-Some of the images in this book have built upon the work of others.
+Some of the images in this work have built upon the work of others.
 The sources and creators of these images are given below by chapter.
 Images created by the author are also listed.
 The latter without exception are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](href="http://creativecommons.org/licenses/by-sa/4.0/").

 ![](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)

-Please note however that, beyond fair use, to avoid other publishers making a profit from the work without permission of the author, the text of the book is only licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](href="http://creativecommons.org/licenses/by-nc-sa/4.0/).
+Please note however that, beyond fair use, the text of the work is only licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](href="http://creativecommons.org/licenses/by-nc-sa/4.0/).

 ![](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)

-The source for this work is available on [GitHub](https://github.com/ianksalter/DJing_to_Dolphins).
+The source for this work is available on GitHub at [https://github.com/ianksalter/DJing_to_Dolphins](https://github.com/ianksalter/DJing_to_Dolphins).

 ## Farewell ##